Leaked video undermines Turkmen leader's superhero image

 Berdymukhamedov has run the post-Soviet republic with an iron hand since 2006 when his flamboyant autocratic predecessor, Saparmurat Niyazov, died of a heart attack.

-Turkmen state television reports have lionised Central Asia’s youngest and most sporting leader by featuring him flying in a supersonic fighter jet, riding a tank, shooting an assault rifle and removing a benign tumour.
+Turkmen state television reports have lionized Central Asia’s youngest and most sporting leader by featuring him flying in a supersonic fighter jet, riding a tank, shooting an assault rifle and removing a benign tumor.

 But the leaked footage of the horse race, watched by thousands of people and apparently shot by someone in the crowd, undermines this image.